-system however, the snatch load might be several times higher than the opening load.
+might be several times higher than the opening load.

-The snatch load will cause inertial loads on any devices attached directly to the 'chute canopy: these must be secure or they'll tear off.
+The snatch load will cause inertial loads on any devices attached directly to the chute canopy: these must be secure or they'll tear off.

-If an auxiliary or previous stage's 'chute is used to haul out another 'chute, there must be a deliberately 'weak' link connecting them that's designed to break when the latter stage's riser goes taut, otherwise the drag of the actuating 'chute (and its mass, and the mass of air captured within it) will seriously increase the snatch load if it stays attached permanently.

-A better design is to have the previous stage's 'chute pull the shell or deployment bag off of the subsequent 'chute, though the length of riser between previous stage 'chute and this bag mustn't be too long, or high snatch loads will be generated due to excessive relative velocity.
-Similarly, the canopy must exit the bag or shell with little friction or the bag/shell will pull on the canopy, increasing the snatch load: this is a problem for small bags and small 'chutes.
+If an auxiliary or previous stage's chute is used to haul out another 'chute, there must be a deliberately 'weak' link connecting them that's designed to break when the latter stage's riser goes taut, otherwise the drag of the actuating 'chute (and it's mass, and the mass of air captured within it) will seriously increase the snatch load if it stays attached permanently.
+A better design is to have the previous stage's chute pull the shell or deployment bag off of the subsequent 'chute, though the length of riser between previous stage 'chute and this bag mustn't be too long, or high snatch loads will be generated due to excessive relative velocity.
+Similarly, the canopy must exit the bag or shell with little friction or the bag/shell will pull on the canopy, increasing the snatch load.

-One important factor in determining the snatch load is the energy-absorbing properties of the riser and bridal lines.
+One important factor in determining the snatch load is the energy-absorbing properties of the riser and lines.